spknetwork/trole/README.md

 # Trole

-Trole is a reverse proxy that verifies a challenge is signed by a valid Hive `posting` of `active` key.
+Trole is a reverse proxy that verifies a structed message is signed by a valid Hive `posting` of `active` key before bridging to a service.
 Initially used for IPFS uploads to log where content comes from and to utilize a blacklist if necessary.

 Trole uses no secrets.
 It verifies a valid message was signed, this message is `account_name:timecode` the account name is used to query a Hive API to find the public keys to verify the signature, while the timecode expires old signatures.